-These past 6 months have been a whirlwind for Jake DeNicola '15.
-Like any new graduate fresh out of college, he immediately started questioning, 'what do I really want to do for the rest of my life?'
-As an Anthropology major, Jake found himself fascinated with sharing the stories from his studies through the use of video documentary.
-This led him to apply for a Skidmore Fellows spot in the inaugural year of the MDOCS Storytellers' Institute.
-As our current students are faced with a fast approaching deadline for this year's Storytellers' (January 25), we pulled Jake aside on a recent campus visit to talk about how his time at Storytellers' Institute steered the initial path he took directly out of college and shaped his current work.
+These past six months have been a whirlwind for Jake DeNicola '15.
+Like any new graduate fresh out of college, he immediately started questioning, "What do I really want to do for the rest of my life?"
+As an anthropology major, Jake found himself fascinated with sharing the stories from his studies through the use of video documentary.
+This led him to apply for a spot as a fellow in the inaugural year of the MDOCS Storytellers' Institute.
+As our current students are faced with a fast-approaching deadline for this year's institute (January 25), we pulled Jake aside on a recent campus visit to talk about how his time at the institute steered the initial path he took directly out of college and shaped his current work.

 So all of the students want to know, what is that next step once you leave school?
 Describe what that process was like for you.

 I think it’s different for everyone obviously, but for me it was a little hard at first because a lot of my friends were getting, you know, were applying for jobs that were pretty permanent in some ways.
-They were definitely laying out what they were going to do for the rest of their lives and for me I was still trying to figure out what I wanted to do in the film world.
-So a lot of the jobs that I was working on were sort of freelance jobs, so doing like, freelance cinematography for some start-up people and some start-up businesses and then I also just tried to PA which was sort of like the entry level job on a film set, for whoever I could.
-But I mean, I’m really glad that I found this documentary story that I really wanted to tell because now I’m in the process of making my first feature length documentary.
+They were definitely laying out what they were going to do for the rest of their lives, and for me I was still trying to figure out what I wanted to do in the film world.
+So a lot of the jobs that I was working on were sort of freelance jobs, so doing freelance cinematography for some startup people and some startup businesses, and then I also just tried to PA, which was sort of like the entry-level job on a film set, for whoever I could.
+But I’m really glad that I found this documentary story that I really wanted to tell because now I’m in the process of making my first feature-length documentary.

 How did Storytellers’ Institute play a role in that for you?